 Most businesses today use social media to market their products and services, but many forget that social media was originally supposed to be fun.
 Sites like Facebook, Instagram and Snapchat connected friends and families long before they became brand billboards, and many social users still use them exclusively for that purpose.

-A 2021 report from Global Web Index on social media habits finds that 50% of social media users say keeping in touch with friends and family is the main reason for using social media, while only a quarter say it’s to find product information or read updates from preferred brands.
+A 2021 report from Global Web Index on social media trends and habits finds that 50% of social media users say keeping in touch with friends and family is the main reason for using social media, while only a quarter say it’s to find product information or read updates from preferred brands.

-Indeed, even as the leading social media platforms continue to roll out business-focused features and tools, many users are largely just hoping to see some cute/cool photos and catch up on what their friends are doing.
+Indeed, even as the leading social media platforms continue to roll out business-focused features and content tools, many users are largely just hoping to see some cute/cool photos and catch up on what their friends are doing.

 Looking for some hooks to build some summer-themed content around?
 Here’s a dozen ideas from our digital marketing experts you can run with, from the obvious to the adventurous.